-When you find a template you like, click the Start With... button.
-You can always switch templates later without losing your content.
+- When you find a template you like, click the Start With... link.
+You can always switch templates later.

 - Enter your name, email address, and the password you'll use to log into your site.
 If you already have a Squarespace 7.0 account, use the same email address and password you used previously.
 This adds your new trial site to a menu you can use to switch between sites.